AYANDEY/Scope-Analyser/README.md

 # Scope-Analyser

-For Analysing .csv files of Oscilloscope(Tested for Hantek)
+For Analysing .csv files of Oscilloscope(Tested for Hantek DSO5202P)

 The '.csv' files must have a start like this..